tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 // produces the list of arguments as elements of the stream of<T>(...args: T[]): Observable<T>

-// produces a stream of numbers from 'start' until 'count' have been emitted range(start?: number, count?: number): Observable<number>
+// produces a stream of numbers from “start” until “count” been emitted range(start?: number, count?: number): Observable<number>

 // produces a stream for the specified event, element type depends on
 // event type and should be specified by the type parameter, e.g.: MouseEvent, KeyboardEvent fromEvent<T>(target: FromEventTarget<T>, eventName: string): Observable<T>

-// produces a stream of increasing numbers, emitted every 'period' milliseconds
+// produces a stream of increasing numbers, emitted every “period” milliseconds
 // emits the first event immediately interval(period?: number): Observable<number>